torvalds/linux/Documentation/admin-guide/pm/strategies.rst

 :Author: Rafael J. Wysocki <rafael.j.wysocki@intel.com>

-The Linux kernel supports two major high-level power management strategies.
+The GNU/Linux kernel supports two major high-level power management strategies.

 One of them is based on using global low-power states of the whole system in which user space code cannot be executed and the overall system activity is